 Combing the How Stanley Found Livingstone map and Livingstone’s Source of the Nile Expedition map enables you to understand where Livingstone was during Stanley’s search for him.
 The two maps are correlated to each other to help explain it.
 Both maps are found in the Explorer section of the map directory.
 All the Explorer maps on this site are based on the online books listed at the bottom of this page and can be read while tracking book in the map.
 Each location placemark is quoted and page referenced.
 Try it merged here.

 Combing the Earth Atmosphere map with the MODIS Terra Cloud Top Temperature map enables you to see where the Terra Satellite is and what kind of data it scans.
 Or you can combine it with the Infrared Clouds - NRL map in the Other Satellite section to see clouds.
-To give the map some scale, you can activate the terrain mesh to see how the 150 mile high atmosphere level yardstick sits atop a 3D Mount Everest.
+To give the map some scale, you can activate the STK terrain mesh to see how the 150 mile high atmosphere level yardstick sits atop a 3D Mount Everest.
 You can even adjust the brightness, opacity and contrast of the temperature map.
-By activating the "Timeline" feature to the left of the map list and adjusting the "Timeline" compass at the lower left of your screen will rotate the cosmos in real time when viewed as shown above to give you a senation of being in space.
+By activating the "Timeline" feature at the top of the map list and adjusting the "Timeline" compass at the lower left of your screen will rotate the cosmos in real time when viewed as shown above to give you a senation of being in space.
 Thus, you can see the sun, stars and planets go down over the horizon as seen today, tomorrow, last week or next week.
 If you activate the "Sunlight" feature with the "Timeline" feature you can simulate changes between night and day.
 The more you increase the compass the faster it rotates.
 The Atmosphere map is located in the Geoscience section, while the Satellite map is located in the Live Satellites section.
 Try it merged here.